julianmfx/ml-object-detector/README.md

 # Current Features

-The project includes a fully functional ML pipeline has a consistent pipeline, which can be launched by running the `ml-api` script in the terminal (inside a virtual enviroment).
+The project includes a fully functional ML pipeline, which can be launched by running the `ml-api` script in the terminal (inside a virtual enviroment).
 Once the local FastAPI server is up and running, it offers two key features:

 ## 1. Image Detection
 Upload one or multiple images for object detection: